Carbonated Water: Pellegrino vs. Trader Joe's Sparkling Water

 S.Pellegrino Sparkling Water Pricing

-These days, you can find just about anywhere that serves or sells bottled water.
+These days, you can find Pellegrino just about anywhere that serves or sells bottled water.
 It is, after all, the top sparkling water around.
-It's popularity world wide speaks to just how good this stuff is.
-So, when we apply the supply vs demand rule, the cost of this emerald colored bottle of fuzzy-feeling H20 can begin to add up pretty quickly.
+It's popularity worldwide speaks to just how good this stuff is.
+So, when we apply the supply vs. demand rule, the cost of this emerald-colored bottle of fizzy H20 can begin to add up pretty quickly.
 The price will vary depending on where you shop, but as a general rule you will find the cost to be as follows.
-Pellegrino

 - A single, 750 ML (25.3 oz) size bottle - expect to pay between $1.50 to $2.00 (per bottle)